 Interrelationship between naval architectural and marine engineering design.
 Diesel, steam, and gas turbine propulsion system design, including thermal, mechanical and electrical considerations of system components.
 Laboratory study includes use of CAD system for ship machinery systems, arrangement drawings and projects associated with ship design and the ocean as an environment.
 Term design project required.
-Students cannot receive credit for this course and for ENGR 446 Marine Engineering Theory and Application.
+Credit will not be given for both this course and ENGR 446.
+Open only to B.E. students or by permission of department chair.

 Prerequisite: ENGR 344.
 [Spring]